-Floater Services is an in-house temporary employment service available to fulfill your temporary (long or short-term) staffing demands.
-Whether you have a recent vacancy, employee on extended leave or an unexpected business demand — our service is dedicated to providing skilled and experienced temporary personnel to support your department during your time of need.
+The Floater Pool is an in-house temporary employment service available to fulfill your temporary (long or short-term) staffing demands.
+Whether you have a recent vacancy, employee on extended leave or an unexpected business demand — our service is dedicated to providing skilled and experienced temporary personnel to support your department.

 The floater pool supervisor will respond by email within 24 to 48 hours upon receipt of the submitted floater request form to acknowledge receipt and to discuss specific departmental needs.

 Depending upon the needed skill set and current floater availability, departments should expect a minimum of 1 to 2 weeks for their request to be filled.
 This time can be expedited if floater services are given advance notice when available.

 Floater Services prescreens all applicants to include face to face interviews, reference checks and background checks.

 Departments are charged an hourly rate based on the tier level selected within the floater request form [pdf].
 Departments are required to select a tier that best represents the level of job duties that will be performed.
 An invoice will be sent to the department with the charge amount and departments will be billed once a month to the department number and fund number provided on the floater request form.
 Please see the floater website for a list of daily rates.